torproject/tor/doc/HACKING/EndOfLifeTor.md

 ------------------------------------

-Here are the steps that the maintainer should take when an old Tor release series reaches End of Life:
+Here are the steps that the maintainer should take when an old Tor release series reaches End of Life.
+Note that they are _only_ for entire series that have reached their planned EOL: they do not apply to security-related deprecations of individual versions.

 === 0.
 Preliminaries